 PetroMaroc invested US$35 million in the Sidi Moktar exploration licence on exploration, composed of geological, geophysical, drilling and evaluation work resulting in the potential discovery of significant quantities of natural gas in the Kechoula structure which covers more than 50 square kilometres.
 The Company, as operator, drilled two exploration wells (Q4 2013, Q2 2014) which confirmed the commercial resource potential of this region.

-In March 2016, the Company announced the signature of a binding sale and purchase agreement with Sound Energy plc (“Sound Energy”), where, pursuant to the sale & purchase agreement, Sound Energy will acquire PetroMaroc’s 50% working interest in the Sidi Moktar Licenses in consideration for (i) issuance to PetroMaroc of 21,258,008 ordinary shares in the capital of Sound Energy; and (ii) granting to PetroMaroc of (a) a 10% net profit interest in any future cash flows from the Kechoula structure within the Sidi Moktar Licences; and (b) a 5% net profit interest in any future cash flows from structures within the Sidi Moktar Licences other than the Kechoula structure.
+In March 2016, PetroMaroc announced the signature of a binding sale and purchase agreement with AIM listed Sound Energy plc (“Sound Energy”), which sale and purchase agreement completed in January 2017.
+Pursuant to the sale and purchase agreement, Sound Energy acquired PetroMaroc’s 50% working interest in the Sidi Moktar Licences in consideration for (i) issuing to PetroMaroc 21,258,008 ordinary shares in the capital of Sound Energy; and (ii) granting to PetroMaroc of (a) a 10% net profit interest in any future cash flows from the Kechoula structure within the Sidi Moktar Licences; and (b) a 5% net profit interest in any future cash flows from structures within the Sidi Moktar Licences other than the Kechoula structure.